3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     **dstalpha**: is a scalar value which is multiplied with the sampled values in the destination during the blending process.

-    TODO: Refer to example image below, add example using e.g. [0.5, 0.5] for a physical quantiy, and [1,-1] for a levelset.
-    TODO: The producer is responsible to choose parameters srcalpha and dstalpha, such that sampling them e.g. a physical property, is sensible.
+    The producer of a 3MF file is responsible to choose parameters srcalpha and dstalpha, such that sampling the blended value of a channel, e.g. a physical property, is sensible.

 - "multiply":